ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 ~~~~
 ciphersuite = [
     teep-cose-sign-algs / nil,
-    teep-cose-encrypt-algs / nil ,
+    teep-cose-encrypt-algs / nil,
     teep-cose-mac-algs / nil
 ]
 ~~~~

 The ciphersuite structure is used to present the combination of mechanisms and cryptographic algorithms.
-Each suite value corresponds with a COSE-type defined in Section 2 of {{RFC8152}}.
+Each ciphersuite value corresponds with a COSE-type defined in Section 2 of {{RFC8152}}.

 ~~~~
-supported-cipher-suites = [ + suite ]
+supported-cipher-suites = [ + ciphersuite ]
 ~~~~

 Cryptographic algorithm values are defined in the COSE Algorithms registry {{COSE.Algorithm}}.